 Be Sorry and Repent of Sin (verse 3)

 If you are wondering how to get back on track with God, the answer is always the same: repent.
 Turn back to the truth of God’s Word and turn away from sin.
 Churches die because of the sinfulness of their members.
 Buildings cannot repent, but churches atone through the repentance of their members.

 For all its shortcomings, Christ offered hope to Sardis: The church could experience eternal life if it returned to obeying His commands (verses 5-6).
 There are no Christians in the area today, but archeology offers hope that Sardis repented.
 A Byzantine church, which now lies in ruins, was built in the city hundreds of years after John’s death.2

 Philadelphia—The Faithful Church (Revelation 3:7-13)

 Christ commended the church in Philadelphia for four things: they had an open door, they had a little strength, they had kept the Word of God, and they had not denied the Lord.
 If we want to be commended by Christ like this church, we will go through open doors of ministry, depend on His strength, and be faithful to Him and His Word.
 What does this mean for us today?

 The Potential of the Local Church

-If Christ is present and the church is committed to Him, there is going to be a door of opportunity for ministry.
+If Christ is present and the church is committed to Him, there will be a door of opportunity for ministry.
 Every church should pray for those doors to be recognized, opened, and walked through.

 The People of the Local Church

-Many churches today think there are too few people, there is too little money, there are too few gifts, and there are too few opportunities.
+Today, many churches think there are too few people with too little money, too few gifts, and too few opportunities.
 But remember this truth: When we are weak, Christ is strong.
 Building the Church of Jesus Christ is not up to us.
 We depend on the Head of the Church to give His Body the strength it needs.